(907) 235-5263

 Fish Need Land Too is a collaborative program between KHLT and Kachemak Bay National Estuarine Research Reserve (KBNERR), where small groups trek into the field to discover how land benefits salmon.
 KBNERR biologists help participants discover how healthy habitat directly benefits salmon at all life stages.
 This demonstrates that conservation efforts help provide room and board for juvenile fish.

-If you’re interested in joining a future Fish Need Land Too field trip, please let us know and Get In Touch.
+If you’re interested in joining a future Fish Need Land Too field trip, please let us know!

 King Maker